czodiac/node-postgres/README.md

 # Node.js + Express + PostgresQL

-Abstract:
 A micro-service that demonstrates NodeJS + Express CRUD interaction with PostgreSQL.

 Notes: